IHE/ITI.Scheduling/input/pagecontent/volume-1.md

 </table>

-## XX.4 FooBar Overview <a name="overview"> </a>
+## XX.4 FHIR Scheduling Overview <a name="overview"> </a>

-This section shows how the transactions/content modules of the profile are combined to address the use cases.
+This section shows how the transactions of the profile are combined to address the use cases.

-Use cases are informative, not normative, and “SHALL” language is not allowed in use cases.

 ### XX.4.1 Concepts

-If needed, this section provides an overview of the concepts that provide necessary background for understanding the profile.
-If not needed, state “Not applicable.”
-For an example of why/how this section may be needed, please see ITI Cross Enterprise Workflow (XDW).

-It may be useful in this section but is not necessary, to provide a short list of the use cases described below and explain why they are different.
+The FHIR specification defines several resources to describe the scheduling-related

 ### XX.4.2 Use Cases

-#### XX.4.2.1 Use Case \#1: simple name
+#### XX.4.2.1 Use Case \#1: Provider-facing scheduling client

 One or two sentence simple description of this particular use case.